dalpengholic/Simple_Login_Data_Pipeline/README.md

       - `Elasticsearch` to store the aggregated data from Saprk
       - `Kibana` to draw graphs and show metrics
 - All the tools written above could be run by docker-compose files on localhost
+- The below is the result of show a near real time metrics and graphs.
+The aggregated user login information is pushed to Elasticsearch by Spark Streaming and Kibana keep refreshing evert 1 second so that it could present update login infomration.
 - ![result_screenshot](https://github.com/dalpengholic/Simple_Login_Data_Pipeline/blob/master/pics/Screenshot-ES.png)